hajarzaid/hajarzaid.github.io/blogs/blog2.md

 output.

 But drift doesn’t have to stay entirely within the null space for stability to hold.
-If the readout is Lipschitz with a small constant, then even drift in output-potent directions produces only bounded, gradual changes in the output.
+If the readout is Lipschitz with a small constant, then even drift in directions that project onto the readout produces only bounded, gradual changes in the output.
 The key constraint is not where drift occurs, but how much it affects the readout.

 This is not just an abstract constraint.
 It gives a concrete criterion